pnordahl/rust-postal/README.md

 Note: `--test-threads 1` is required due to the single-threaded nature of `libpostal`.

 ## Release History
+* 0.2.6
+	* Update bindgen and parking_lot, replace deprecated rustfmt_bindings with formatter for bindgen

 * 0.2.2
 	* Resolve locking issue due to unbound Mutex guard.